SezerEnisBirgili/gui-action-analyzer/README.md

 **Screenshots + Action Captions → Per-Action Description → Action Grouping (recursive) → Intent Summary**

-## How It Works

-### 1. Per-image action extraction — `analyze_images()`
+### 1. Per-image action extraction
-- Reads `images/actions.txt`, where each line pairs an image ID with a short JSON-style caption of the action taken on that screenshot, e.g.:
+`analyze_images()` reads `images/actions.txt`, where each line pairs an image ID with a short JSON-style caption of the action taken on that screenshot, e.g.:
   ```
   1 {"action":"click"}
   2 {"action":"click"}